 Another email.
 Yes, another email about the diseases going around your kids’ school.
 Croup.
 Strep.
-Stomach bug.
+Flu.
 RSV.
 Just seeing the words is enough to send moms and dads into a panic.
-The CDC reported that RSV results in an average of 57,527 hospitalizations among little ones younger than five each year in the US.
-So how do you help keep your family safe?
+The CDC reported that RSV leads to an average of 57,527 hospitalizations among little ones younger than five each year in the United States.
+So what do you do to help keep your family safe?

 Understand Indoor Air Pollution

-- Pollutant substances (cleaning solutions, inadequately maintained or dirty heating and cooling or humidification systems, tobacco, etc)
+- Pollutant substances (cleaning solutions, inadequately maintained or dirty heating and cooling or humidification devises, tobacco, etc)

-So all this data – what does it mean?
+So all this data – so what?
 What do you do?
-How can you make sure you and your little ones aren’t breathing contaminated, illness-inducing air?
+How can you make sure you and your little ones aren’t breathing sullied, illness-inducing air?

 Luckily, you have options.